3 UNLV faculty members were killed in the Las Vegas campus shooting

 Before the shooting, Polito had sent letters to various UNLV personnel across the country with no return address, McMahill said.

-He told reporters that law enforcement officials still do not know the content of all the letters, but said that at least one of them had an "unknown white powder substance" in it.
+He told reporters that law enforcement officials still do not know the content of all the letters, but he said that at least one of them had an "unknown white powder substance" in it.
+Police later said on X (formerly Twitter) that the powder was found to be harmless.

-McMahill said that officials are currently processing those envelopes, but urged that if anybody in the education sector receives a letter with a no-return address that is taped to it, they should proceed with caution and contact their local authorities.
+McMahill urged that if anybody in the education sector receives a letter with no return address that is taped, they should proceed with caution and contact their local authorities.

 The Associated Press reported that Polito, who was killed in a shootout with law enforcement, did not appear to be targeting students, according to two law enforcement officials with direct knowledge of the investigation.

-"What students, employees, and campus visitors endured yesterday during the shooting and the tense aftermath is life-changing," UNLV President Keith Whitfield said in a statement.
+"What students, employees, and campus visitors endured yesterday during the shooting and the tense aftermath is life-changing," Whitfield said in a statement.

-"During this time, it's especially important for all of us to be there for each other and I am committed to doing all I can for all of our students and staff – to listen, to comfort, and to let them know we care deeply about them and their wellbeing," he added.
+"My heart breaks for the families, friends, and loved ones of Dr. Navarro and Dr. Chang, and for all of the victims of this senseless act of violence that has physically and emotionally affected so many," he also stated.
+"During this time, it's especially important for all of us to be there for each other and I am committed to doing all I can for all of our students and staff – to listen, to comfort, and to let them know we care deeply about them and their wellbeing."

 "It's not gonna be the last time"